-This results in 20 group UN Numbers being available to ship both Organic Peroxides and Self-Reactive Substances (e.g. UN 3101 for Organic Peroxide Type B, Liquid and UN 3235 for Self-reactive liquid, Type D, Temperature-Controlled).
+This results in specific UN Numbers being available to ship both Organic Peroxides and Self-Reactive Substances (e.g. UN 3101 for Organic Peroxide Type B, Liquid, UN 3235 for Self-reactive liquid, Type D, Temperature-Controlled, etc.).

-4.8 Marine Pollutants
+4.8.
+Marine Pollutants

-As a consequence of MARPOL 73/78 Annex III (see 1.1.2 above), since 1st January 1991 items which are harmful to the marine environment, but not to people or the ship (hitherto the only basis for inclusion in the Code) have been included in Class 9.
+As a consequence of MARPOL 73/78 Annex III since 1st January 1991 items which are harmful to the marine environment, but not to people or the ship (hitherto the only basis for inclusion in the Code) have been included in Class 9.

-All marine pollutants, whether in Class 9 (because they do not fall under the criteria of Classes 1-8) or one of the other classes, must carry the marine pollutant mark.
-The term marine pollutant is referred to in other modal regulations as Environmentally Hazardous Substance (EHS) (see section 5 for package marking requirements).
+All marine pollutants, whether in Class 9 (because they do not fall under the criteria of Classes 1-8) or one of the other classes must, unless exempted, display the marine pollutant mark.
+The term 'marine pollutant' is referred to in other modal regulations as Environmentally Hazardous Substance (EHS) (see section 5 for package marking requirements).

-4.9 Degree of hazard (Packing Group)
+4.9.
+Degree of hazard (Packing Group)

-Dangerous goods in most classes have been subdivided into three packing groups (PG) reflecting the degree of danger they present in transport.
+Dangerous goods in most classes have been sub- divided into three packing groups (PG) reflecting the degree of danger they present in transport.